microsoft/vsts-cordova-tasks/README.md

 5. Add a **Demand** under the **General** tab of **xcode** to force the build to run on OSX or **cmd** to force it to run on Windows as appropriate

+*Note: Be sure you are running version 0.3.10 or higher of the cross-platform agent and the latest Windows agent as these are required for VS Team Services extension to function.
+The VSTS hosted agent and [MacinCloud](http://go.microsoft.com/fwlink/?LinkID=691834) agents will already be on this version.*

 ## Usage and Tutorials
 See the following articles on using these tasks in VSTS/TFS: